cyberme0w/OpenGL-Project/README.md

 - [x] Add a button to enable/disable cartoon-shading
 - [x] Add sliders for the cartoon-shading
 - [x] Implement functionality to button and sliders
-- [ ] Make texture appear 4 times on each face of the cube.

 ### TODO / Optimizations:
 - [x] Pass the light position and other static values to the shader once outside of render loop instead of during each frame.